JacobWeinbren/astro-kinde/package/README.md

 -   `/api/kinde/isAuthenticated`: Checks if the user is authenticated
 -   `/api/kinde/getUser`: Retrieves the authenticated user's profile

 You can use these routes in your Astro pages to handle authentication.
+The main ones you will need are login/register/signout.

 Authenticating Astro Pages is simple: